-"From Greenland's Icy Mountains," is consecrated as a
+"From Greenland's Icy Mountains," was commissioned as a

 missionary to India.
-He would become the Anglican missionary Bishop of Calcutta which meant
+He became the Anglican missionary Bishop of Calcutta which meant

 he supervised Anglican work in all of India, Ceylon, Mauritius and Australasia.

-- June 2, 1901 -- Throat cancer takes the life of Canadian Presbyterian missionary George
+- June 2, 1901 -- Throat cancer took the life of Canadian Presbyterian missionary George

 - June 3, 1837 -- Arthur Tappan Pierson, missiologist, was born